vsvishal/PythonProjects/PdfTableDataExtractTabula/README.md

 # Export PDF table data to Excel

 User need enter the PDF and Excel file path in the App.
-Then this app extract the tabular data from PDF fiel and export these data to Excel.
+Then this app extract the tabular data from PDF file and export these data to Excel.